f4b6a3/tsid-creator/README.md

 TSID Creator
 ======================================================

-This is a Java library for Time Sortable Identifier.
+This is a Java library for Time Sortable Identifier (TSID).

 It brings together ideas from [Twitter's Snowflake](https://github.com/twitter-archive/snowflake/tree/snowflake-2010) and [ULID Spec](https://github.com/ulid/spec).